 Our intent is to inspire our children, not to have more but to be more.
 We equip children with the knowledge and skills to answer challenging questions, explore beliefs, values and traditions in the Catholic and in other faiths.
 Our Religious Education curriculum is planned and delivered using the ‘Come and See’ programme.
 Children are taught about God’s love; they learn about Christian responsibilities and are provided with experiences of Church, Catholic traditions, as well as being taught to be respectful and understanding of people and traditions from other faith backgrounds.
 Through Religious Education our children learn about their unique place within the home, school and parish community.

 Our inspiring and exciting English curriculum here at St Mary’s will enable our children to be avid readers who read fluently and widely and are able to express preferences and opinions confidently.
 Learning will be supported with a wide range of high quality reading texts.
 We believe that ‘reading is the gateway to learning’.
 We want them to read for pleasure, having had access to a wide range of text types, genres and authors in order for them to make informed opinions about their favourites.
-We follow Jane Considine's 'The Write Stuff' approach to writing, as we want to develop children who write with confidence and accuracy for a variety of purposes and audiences whilst using a rich vocabulary and developing their own individual style.
+From Y2, we follow Jane Considine's 'The Write Stuff' approach to writing, as we want to develop children who write with confidence and accuracy for a variety of purposes and audiences whilst using a rich vocabulary and developing their own individual style.
 We expect our children to be able to write with grammatical accuracy and be able to apply spelling patterns correctly using a cursive handwriting style

 See our Phonics and Reading tab for more information.